Speed restrictions and limits

-A 10 knot speed restriction applies while a boat, not a personal water craft, is being operated by an unlicensed person - minimum age 12 years with a licensed person in charge.
-A personal water craft may only be operated by an unlicensed person as part of a small vessel hire and drive business that have been licensed by the Department for Planning, Transport, and Infrastructure.
+A 10-knot speed restriction applies while a boat, not a personal watercraft, is being operated by an unlicensed person - minimum age 12 years with a licensed person in charge.
+Personal watercraft may only be operated by an unlicensed person as part of a small vessel hire and drive business that has been licensed by the Department for Planning, Transport, and Infrastructure.

 Similar speed restrictions also apply to many local areas.
 These restrictions are often detailed on signs located along the shoreline or near boat ramps.